 But, an increased population means an increased need for vital resources such as water.
-Florida’s population is expected to grow by 5.4 million more residents by 2030, residents that will consume approximately nine billion gallons of water each day.
+Florida’s population is expected to have 26 million residents by 2030 – residents that will consume approximately nine billion gallons of water each day.
 From a single glass of water to fueling Florida’s large agriculture economy, water discussions must take into account the needs of the future so sound policies can be enacted today.

 Florida’s Competitiveness Agenda